bsolomon1124/misc/azure/azure_notes.md

 - Uses Azure Load Balancer at the transport level (TCP)
 - Applies sophisticated URL-based routing rules to support several advanced scenarios (application layer/OSI layer 7 load balancing)
+    - For example, route `/images` to one pool of VMs, and `/videos` to another cluster
 - Benefits:
     - **Cookie affinity**: Useful when you want to keep a user session on the same backend server
     - **SSL termination**.
 Manages your SSL certificates and passes unencrypted traffic to the backend servers to avoid encryption/decryption overhead